leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

 * `default` -> outputs to the console
 * `jest-html-reporters` -> outputs to a html file

-It is possible to use others formatters, for example for [JUnit](https://www.npmjs.com/package/jest-junit).
+It is possible to use other formatters, for example for [JUnit](https://www.npmjs.com/package/jest-junit).
 In this case the respective NPM package has to be installed on the project.

 #### Adjust Test Coverage Thresholds